 Lisianthus, often favored by floral designers when an elegant flower is needed for an arrangement, it is the epitome of a classy, versatile flower.
-The opulent, ruffled petals and elegant buds come in many colors.
-The delicate-looking blooms are known for not only their beauty, but also their ability to hold up as a cut flower in a vase for up to 2 weeks or longer.
+The ruffled petals and elegant buds come in many colors.
+The delicate-looking blooms are known for not only their beauty, but also their ability to hold up as a cut flower in a vase for up to two weeks or longer.

 Lisianthus Care Must-Knows

-When growing lisianthus, plan on investing some time in the crop.
-Lisianthus can take a very long time to grow from seed, sometimes as long as 15-20 months from the time of sowing to bloom.
-The seed of this plant is also so fine and dust-like that it also makes it hard to sow just a few plants at a time.
+When growing lisianthus, plan on investing some time in it.
+This plant can take a very long time to grow from seed, sometimes as long as 15-20 months from the time of sowing to bloom.
+The seed of this plant is also so fine and dust-like that it's challenging to sow just a few plants at a time.

 Because many of these varieties have been developed for cut flowers, some of these plants will require staking to make sure that they don't flop.
 Some newer varieties are bred to be dwarf, so much better for a home garden setting.
 When selecting blooms for cut flowers, make sure to pick stems that are nearly, but not quite fully open.
 Buds that are too small and tight won't open properly on their own.

 This variety of Eustoma offers beautiful violet-purple flowers on compact, 10-inch-tall plants that don't require staking.

 Eustoma 'Forever White' is an award-winning selection with pure-white flowers on 10-inch-tall plants.